cooper/ferret/doc/std/IRC/Message.md

-End of the IRC::Massage class.
+End of the IRC::Message class.

-This file was generated automatically by the Ferret compiler from Massage.frt.
+This file was generated automatically by the Ferret compiler from Message.frt.